Rhubarb Vanilla Jam

 The rhubarb I used was fairly huge, and fairly green throughout, but Dave still said the jam was great.
 He actually agreed that it came out sweeter than he would ideally like, despite the rhubarb being less than fully ripe.
 That man likes sour flavors.

 After you slice the rhubarb, shred a large apple (any kind you like: Dave prefers Granny Smith, but you can go really sweet, too).
-I really do recommend shredding (do as I say, not as I do…), because the apple pieces will not break down very much while you cook the jam, so shredding will help the overall texture of the jam to be less chunky.
+I really do recommend shredding (do as I say, not as I do…you may notice large chunks in these pictures, but I had to fish out all the apple and chop it more finely while the jam was simmering, so don’t make my mistake).
+The apple pieces will not break down very much while you cook the jam, so shredding will help the overall texture of the jam to be less chunky.

 Toss the rhubarb and apple with sugar, vanilla extract, and warm water.
 I added a little powdered pectin, which is the chemical naturally produced by most fruits and berries when cooked with sugar, the chemical that allows those fruits to set into a thick jam.
 Rhubarb does not naturally produce enough pectin when it breaks down, so it requires a little help to turn into a proper jam.

 Truth be told, I did quite a lot of reading about jam and pectin before I got started on this project.
 In Europe, “jam sugar” (which I learned is sugar mixed with powdered pectin) is more widely available, and the original recipe called for a combination of jam sugar and traditional, white sugar.